 Norwich Pride is run by volunteers.
-Our Management Group organises the activities of Norwich Pride.
+Our Organising Team organises the activities of Norwich Pride.
 You can contact them by emailing firstname [at] norwichpride.org.uk

 Deb, Secretary and Volunteer Officer

-There are also many more volunteers who make up the delivery teams.
+There are also many more volunteers who make up the delivery teams and our Advisory Groups

 If you would like to be part of it – as Pride Maker and to join the team, check out our Volunteer page.